GinesOrtiz/angular-beers/index.md

 If you have any idea / project to share [contact organizer](http://www.meetup.com/AngularJS-Beers/members/?op=leaders) or [submit an issue]
 (https://github.com/angularbeers)

-**Remember**AngularJS & Beers is your meetup, You decide what will happen, we don't provide any kind of workshops.
+**Remember:** AngularJS & Beers is your meetup, You decide what will happen, we don't provide any kind of workshops.
 Share your interests and help others with your contributions.
 {: .notice}

 ---